Stories of the Trail

 Marlborough's and Kaikoura's natural world revealed

-Aotearoa/New Zealand’s highest peak outside of the Southern Alps, Tapuae-o-Uenuku is the sacred mountain who stands sentinel over remarkable surrounds – from the Kaikōura ranges plunging down to the coast and the ‘big deep’ of the Hikurangi Trench, and inland across river valleys, rolling hill country and plains, and far away to the outer reaches of the Marlborough Sounds.
+Aotearoa New Zealand’s highest peak outside of the Southern Alps, Tapuae-o-Uenuku, is the sacred mountain who stands sentinel over remarkable surrounds – looking south to the Kaikōura ranges, east to the Pacific coast and the ‘big deep’ of the undersea Hikurangi Trench, and north across river valleys, rolling hill country and plains, and far away to the outer reaches of the Marlborough Sounds.